 Cognitive Behavioral Therapy (CBT)

-CBT is the gold standard in medical settings as it is an evidence-based strategy to effectively treat anxiety.
-CBT has also been highly utilized in the treatment of Depression, Bipolar Dx, and Personality Diagnoses.
-It focuses on the triad of examining your Thoughts, Feelings, and Behaviors.
-Essentially, if we examine your regular (or unhelpful) thoughts or behaviors, we can influence your feelings.
-It involves tracking your triggers, and emotions, and rerouting your brain map to other new pathways.
+CBT is the gold standard in medical settings as it is an evidence-based strategy to treat anxiety effectively.
+It has also been highly utilized in the treatment of Depression, Bipolar disorder, and Personality disorders.
+CBT focuses on the triad of examining Thoughts, Feelings, and Behaviors.
+If we examine your regular (or unhelpful) thoughts or behaviors, we can influence your feelings.
+It involves tracking your triggers and emotions and rerouting your brain map to other new pathways.

 Dialectical Behavioral Therapy (DBT)

 DBT is a cousin of CBT.
-DBT is developed by Dr. Marsha Linehan.
-It primarily focuses on individuals regulating their emotions and improving interpersonal relationships and lives through recognition, validation, acceptance, and behavior change.
-DBT has four essential topics focusing on building balanced lives, improving communication skills, mindfulness skills, and managing intensive emotions.
-It also has a foundation of holding two truths; acceptance of our current realities and striving to change through new growth.
+Dr. Marsha Linehan developed it.
+DBT primarily focuses on individuals regulating their emotions and improving interpersonal relationships and lives through recognition, validation, acceptance, and behavior change.
+DBT has four essential topics that focus on building balanced lives, enhancing communication and mindfulness skills, and managing intense emotions.
+It also has a foundation of holding two truths: acceptance of our current realities and striving to change through new growth.

 Mindfulness & Self-Compassion Focused Care

-Mindfulness is comprised of two major areas: Being present and Non-Judgemental.
-Mindfulness helps individuals with their awareness and intention about where their emotions sit, and what they may ruminate on and empowers them to recognize all thoughts, emotions, and situations come and go.
-You can be mindful of every (little & big) thing in your daily life.
+Mindfulness comprises two significant areas: being present and Nonjudgmental.
+It helps individuals become aware and intentional about where their emotions sit and what they may ruminate on.
+It empowers them to recognize that all thoughts, feelings, and situations come and go.
+You can be mindful of every (little and big) thing in your daily life.

-Self-Compassion is the complete opposite of inner self-critic.
-It is the daily practice of treating yourself like how you would treat a dear friend.
-In self-compassionate treatment and strategies, we focus on topics such as Self-Kindness, Mindfulness, and Common Humanity.
-How can effectively change and grow, if we are constantly judging ourselves negatively?
+Self-compassion is the complete opposite of inner self-criticism.
+It is the daily practice of treating yourself like you would a dear friend.
+In self-compassionate treatment and strategies, we focus on self-compassion, Mindfulness, and Common Humanity.
+How can we effectively change and grow if we are constantly judging ourselves negatively?
 You can develop new skills and be kind to yourself throughout the process.

-To truly meet you where you are, I am to be curious about your background and culture which may include your ethnic or racial background.
-Either it is focused upon your rich culture, your family’s traditions or expectations, your communities including your spiritual/religious background, identified gender or preference, or sexual orientation.
-I am here to learn to best support you.
+To truly meet you where you are, I am curious about your background and culture, including your ethnic or racial background.
+This focuses on your rich culture, family traditions or expectations, communities, spiritual/religious background, identified gender or preference, or sexual orientation.
+I am here to learn how to support you best.

-At the core of social work training, I aim to each client of mine in a caring and respectful manner.
-I am mindful of their individual differences, cultural and ethnic diversity, and how society may have directly influenced their current state of mental wellness.
+At the core of social work training, I aim to care for each client of mine in a caring and respectful manner.
+I am mindful of their individual differences, cultural and ethnic diversity, and how society may have directly influenced their current state of wellness.